Single Status Document Authentication & Legalization in Canada

 A marriage search letter is issued by the office responsible for registering marriages in your province or territory and confirms whether or not you have a marriage registered there.
 Get in touch with your province to obtain a marriage search letter.

-If you’d prefer to speed up the authentication and legalization part of the process, you can choose to outsource it to experts who can navigate these steps accurately and efficiently.
-At Document Authentication Canada, we can get a single status affidavit authenticated, legalized and ready for use abroad quickly.
+If you’d prefer to speed up the process, you can choose to outsource it to experts who can navigate these steps accurately and efficiently.
+At Document Authentication Canada, we can get a single status affidavit apostilled (or authenticated and legalized) and ready for use abroad quickly.
 Get in touch with us for a free quote!

 Global Affairs Canada does not charge a fee to authenticate private documents.
 However, each embassy in Ontario charges a unique fee for the legalization step.
 You can find more information on Embassy pricing, in our Embassies section.